biplabua/biplabua.github.io/_posts/2020-03-23-RNA-Seq-Analysis.markdown

 done
 ```

+Before counting the code you need to sort the bam file by using samtools sort.
+Run code below from the bam_file directory.
+This will generate sorted.bam files.

 ```
 for bam_file in `ls *bam | sed 's/.bam//g' | sort -u`;
 do
 samtools sort $bam_file.bam > $bam_file.sorted.bam
 done
 ```
+If you would like visualize RNA-Seq data in IGV, you need to make an index file, below is the code for generating index file.
+After generating index file you can load sorted.bam file in IGV for visualization of RNA-Seq track.
 ```
 for bam_file in `ls *sorted.bam`;
 do